b. 29/11/1887 South Bathurst, Canada. d. 18/04/1969 Bathurst, New Brunswick, Canada.

-According to his Attestation Paper, Good enlisted on 29 June 1915, in Sussex, NB.
-He first served with the 5th Battalion, then the 2nd Pioneer Battalion, before being transferred to the 13th (Royal Highlanders of Canada) Battalion, Canadian Expeditionary Force.
+Herman James Good (1887-1969) was born in Big River, New Brunswick, Canada on November 29th, 1887.
+He was educated at the local public school and involved in lumber operations in the area.
+He enlisted on June 29th, 1915, in Sussex, New Brunswick.
+He firstserved with the 5th Battalion, then the 2nd Pioneer Battalion, before being transferred to the 13th (Royal Highlanders of Canada) Battalion, Canadian Expeditionary Force.
+Good was wounded on three occasions prior to the events of August 8th, 1918.

 LOCATION OF MEDAL: CANADIAN WAR MUSEUM, OTTAWA.